rensatsu/image-format-test/README.md

 # image-format-test
-Simple website to test available image formats in browsers
+Simple website to test available modern image formats in browsers.

 ## Create demo images
 Use imagemagick to create demo images: